Paroxysmisch/genome-assembly/dissertation/main.typ

 #place(top + center)[#figure(
   image("graphics/consensus.svg"),
   caption: [The consensus phase is responsible for the correction of per-base errors within contigs identified by the layout phase.
 Nucleotides in #text(fill: red)[red] highlight differences compared to the majority at that position.]
-)]
+) <fig:consensus>]

 Each path found in the previous layout phase corresponds to a contig---a contiguous sequence of @dna constructed from the set of overlapping reads in the path, representing a region of the genome.
 However, recall that the reads are erroneous, and overlaps are inexact---consensus is the step to address per-base errors.

 At any particular location within the contig, there may be multiple overlapping reads.
-These reads need to be aligned at the base level, and then consensus on each nucleotide reached to produce the final contig.
+These reads need to be aligned to the assembled contig at the base level, and then consensus on each nucleotide reached to produce the final contig (illustrated in @fig:consensus).
 There are multiple methods of achieving consensus post read alignment.
 For example, a simple majority vote can be taken for each nucleotide position, or a weighted scheme, using nucleotide quality scores as weights.

 == Repeating regions and the need for accurate long-read technology <sec:need_long_reads>
 // https://pmc.ncbi.nlm.nih.gov/articles/PMC1226196/